Abwasserrohr/MINIGAMES.SK/README.md

 # MINIGAMES.SK
-A minigames library for servers using skript with high customizability and a easy API to add new minigames on your own.
+A minigames library for servers using skript with high customizability and an easy API to add new minigames on your own.

 ### Dependencies